Back To Search Results

 Etiology

-The most common site of AIN entrapment/compression is the tendinous edge of the deep head of the pronator teres muscle.
+The most common site of intrinsic anterior interosseous nerve entrapment or compression is the tendinous edge of the deep head of the pronator teres muscle.
 Other potential sites include:

 • The proximal edge of the flexor digitorum superficialis (FDS) arch (the FDS arcade)